Our favorite cards from our partners and the marketplace

 - Another option is to own this card and a cash back credit card like the Discover it® for high rewards earning potential.

 I’m aware we have some big airline cards that aren’t in the top five.
-Before I hear from the loyal Delta, United, and American flyers, let me first give these cards some credit then explain why they didn’t make the cut.
+Before I hear from the loyal United and American flyers, let me first give another popular airline card and then explain why it didn’t make the cut.

 Citi® Platinum Select® / AAdvantage® World MasterCard®